TRIQS/triqs/doc/install.rst

 .. literalinclude:: install.sh
    :language: bash

-To install TRIQS plus a list of applications we also provide a bash script that automatizes the build and testing: :download:`build_triqs.sh <installation/build_triqs.sh>`.
-In the script different environment variables mentioned here can be set to streamline the compilation of TRIQS and its applications.
-Note, that the script assumes that all dependencies / required libraries are already installed.
-Executing the script via `bash build_triqs.sh` will generate both a `build_x.log` containing the std out and `build_x_test.log` containing the test output.
+To install TRIQS together with several of its :ref:`applications<applications>` we also provide a bash script that automatizes the build and test process :download:`build_triqs.sh <installation/build_triqs.sh>`.
+The script can be edited to customize the compilation of TRIQS and its applications using both environment variables and cmake configuration options.
+The script assumes that all dependencies / required libraries are already installed.
+Executing the script via `bash build_triqs.sh` will generate a `build_x.log` containing the command-line build output and a `build_x_test.log` containing the test output.

 .. note:: Caution: The compilation of TRIQS, even if run in serial mode, can temporarily
           use up to 4 Gigabytes of RAM.
 The restrictions on the Login-Nodes of certain